 Master of Science: Thesis and non-thesis plans of study are available for fulfillment of the requirements of the Master of Science degree.
 The thesis and non-thesis plans require a minimum of 32 semester hours, of which at least 21 semester hours must be in biology.
 There is no foreign language requirement for the Master of Science degree.

 At least 9 semester hours in biology must be earned in courses numbered BIOL 415-488 or 514-590.

 Required courses: Enrollment in BIOL 595 or 596 at least twice or in combination is required and must be taken under at least two different faculty members.
-Completion of BIOL 592 at least three times is required.
+Completion of BIOL 592 at least two times is required.
 It may be taken a maximum of four times.